alinbsp/ProjectMayhem/frontend/README.md

-# This will be the implementation for the frontend
+# Instructions:

+run ./elm-reactor

+This starts a server at http://localhost:8000